herron11/514-group-project/README.md

 - List Active Threads: Displays all active threads.

 - Detect Deadlock: Runs the deadlock detection algorithm to identify any processes in a deadlock state.

+- Display Resources: Prints the resource allocation matrix, request matrix, and available resources.

+- Add Task to Thread Pool: Add a task to the thread pool by entering a task ID and priority level.

 - Exit: Terminates all active processes and joins all threads before safely exiting the program.